Frequently Asked Questions

 How is the staff organized?

-The WPCOG's staff of 50 is organized into eight main departments including Administration, Fianance, Area Agency of Aging, Community & Economic Development, Community & Regional Planning, IT/GIS Service, Section 8 Housing and Workforce Development.
+The WPCOG's staff of 60 is organized into eight main departments including Administration, Finance, Area Agency on Aging, Community & Economic Development, Community & Regional Planning, IT Services, Section 8 Housing and Workforce Development.

 Where is the WPCOG located?

 The WPCOG is located in Hickory (Long View), North Carolina, at 1880 Second Avenue, NW.
 See directions to the new offices on the first page of this web site.